circinusX1/esp_mcteck/README.md

 ![image](https://github.com/user-attachments/assets/2f7ca060-8aef-41a9-a45b-e19335ba5689)

-As mine is in the furnace after the humidifier, I turn the humidifier by the rule above.
+As mine is in the hum intake will turn the humidifier by the rule above.

 Enjoy.